Get Into It (Yuh): Commercial performance

 "Get Into It (Yuh)" debuted on the US Billboard Hot 100 at number 93 in the week of July 10, 2021.
 A dance—choreographed by David Vu on TikTok, uploaded in late July—fueled a boost in streaming, causing the track to re-enter the chart at 75 roughly two months later on the week of August 28, 2021.
 Following its release to US radio as a single, the song reached a new peak of number 20 in July 2022.
-In addition to its success in the United States, the track has also reached the top 40 in Canada and New Zealand.
+In addition to its success in the United States, the track has also reached the top 40 in Canada, Australia, and New Zealand.

 Music video

 The music video was filmed in October 2021, directed by Mike Diva.
+The video features Dane DiLiegro as the Alien overlord.
 In November 2021, Marketing Dive and PR Newswire reported that a music video for the song was under production in association with Lifewtr.
 An accompanying trailer for the music video was released on January 28, 2022.
 The video was later released to YouTube on January 31, 2022.